bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

        which most likely has some independence between these variables leading to several independent distributions.

-       Note: I'm not sure if variational Bayes is actually used to solve the Gaussian mixture model in practice (although theoretically it can be).
-It might be more appropriate to use `MCMC <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__.

 Now that we know our problem, next thing we need to is define what it means to be a good approximation.
 In many of these cases, `Kullback-Leibler divergence <https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence>`__ (KL divergence)